boxyhq/website/docs/retraced/deploy/env-variables.md

 ### **WARP_PIPE_REDIS_DB**

-The redis db id used for SSH streaming.
+The Redis DB to be used for SSH streaming.

 ## [Redis](https://redis.io/) configuration

 ### **REDIS_URI**

-The uri to be used for redis connection.
+The URI to be used for Redis. -->

 ## Email configuration